Jim Burke (film producer)

 Jim Burke Jr. is an American film producer.

 Burke, who is a graduate of the University of Minnesota, was a founding member of Rysher Entertainment.
 He was the President of Ad Hominem Enterprises, a production company he shared with Alexander Payne and Jim Taylor.
 The company had a first look deal with Fox Searchlight Pictures.
 He also served as President of Production at Focus Features.

 On January 24, 2012, he was nominated for an Oscar for the movie The Descendants.

 In 2019, he won the Academy Award for Best Picture for producing Green Book.

 Over his career, Burke has been involved with films that have garnered 27 Academy Award nominations and 7 Oscars.

-Burke is living in Hawaii and nearly has nearly completed his final film as a producer.
+Burke is living in Hawaii and has nearly completed his final film as a producer.
 He is married to Christina Simpkins and father to New York sports broadcaster Madelyn Burke.
-He is dedicated to being an apprentice kama’aina and to being of service to the people of his beloved island home.

-Early Life and Career
+Early life and career

 Burke is the oldest of six children born and raised in Edina, Minnesota.
-Burke graduated from the University of Minnesota’s College of Liberal Arts.
-In 2011, he was honored with the University’s Alumni of Notable Achievement Award.
+Burke graduated from the University of Minnesota's College of Liberal Arts.
+In 2011, he was honored with the University's Alumni of Notable Achievement Award.

 Prior to his senior year, he arranged for his family to audition for the popular game show Family Feud.
 Selected as contestants, against all odds, his family won.
 It was that experience in Los Angeles that enabled Burke to believe a career in show business was achievable.

-After graduation he drove to Los Angeles in a Pinto station wagon and set out on his unlikely professional adventure.

 His first job was as a “satellite jockey” coordinating news and sports satellite feeds.
 In that job he was introduced to the business of television syndication—the sales of film and television shows to broadcasters nationwide.

 Lorimar Television / Warner Bros

 Within a year, he landed a job at Lorimar Television, which soon after was acquired by Warner Bros.
-During his 7 years at Warner, after watching thousands of Warner Bros. films, Burke grew to become the studio’s authority on its vast film library.
+During his 7 years at Warner, after watching thousands of Warner Bros. films, Burke grew to become the studio's authority on its vast film library.